meisterm/Iata2DLicensePlateDraft/README.md

 ## General encoding discussion

 The coding is optimized for a minimum size.
+Therefore the bytes are not aligned.
 However, this makes encoding and decoding significantly more complex than if a simpler method were used.
 Despite this, it is possible to implement the coding in all common programming languages.

 Alternatively, one could consider a simpler encoding, but then one would have to accept a higher QR code level with a correspondingly less readable QR code.

 The development of open source libraries for free use should be considered.

+## Bit Encoding - Possible optimization

+* Full Year of flight is encoded in 14 bit.
+When using an offset like year 2000 and to cover the next 255 years with this specification, we could reduce the number of bits for the year to 8.

 # Appendix